pawelrusak/react-work-orders/README.md

 </p>

 > [!CAUTION]
 > This project is obsolete and will no longer be maintained.
-This repository has been set as a "public archive".
+This repository has been set as a "Public archive".

 ## Getting Started